ost-fh/Visual-OO-Debugger/README.md

 ### Recording a GIF

 To start recording a GIF, use the command `VOOD: Start recording a GIF`.
 To end the recording, use the command `VOOD: Stop recording a GIF`.
 For quicker use, create a key-mapping for those commands.
 After ending the recording, the footage will be converted into a GIF.
-This process might take some time, so we recommend keeping the GIFs as long as necessary and as short as possible.
+This process might take some time, so we recommend keeping the recording as long as necessary and as short as possible.

 ### Back-Stepper